ViggoSeerden/FHICT-S3-Portfolio/IndividualProject.md

 ## Documentation

+Keeping documentation of my application helps me stay organised during development, and is important for any outsiders to get an idea of how everything was put together.

 ### User Stories
 Below are the user stories I made.
 These are for the website, not for the game, since the game isn't a required product for this semester.
 I chose to write user stories instead of requirements due to them being more flexible compared to requirements.
-First some quick terminology on the customers in the user stories:
+First some quick terminology on the people mentioned in the user stories:

 - The website visitor is just that: Someone visiting the website who doesn't have an account.
 - The website user is someone with an account.